 Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

-Legal basis for processing your data under Data Protection Legislation and retention periods
+Legal bases for processing your Personal Data and Special Category Personal Data under Data Protection Legislation and retention

 We will only keep your information for as long as is necessary for us to fulfil the purposes we collected it for, including satisfying any legal, accounting or reporting requirements.
 Sometimes we may anonymise personal information so that you are no longer identifiable by the data.
 In these cases, we may use this information without further notice to you.

-Typically, when Leeds Arts University is undertaking research projects or activity, we will process your personal data under the legal basis of:
+Typically, when Leeds Arts University is undertaking research projects or activity, we will process your personal data under the Article 6 legal basis of:

-In addition, when we are processing your special category personal data as part of research projects or activities, we will do so under the basis of:
+In addition, when we are processing your special category personal data as part of research projects or activities, we will do so under the Article 9 basis of:

 Consent